 the WWC publishes an updated version of the Study Review Protocol to align with an updated version of the WWC Handbook.

-The WWC is currently developing the Study Review Protocol, Version 5.0, to accompany the WWC Procedures and Standards Handbook, Version 5.0.
+The current version of this protocol, the Study Review Protocol, Version 5.0, was published in March 2023 to accompany the WWC Procedures and Standards Handbook, Version 5.0.